Get a jump start now by creating an account with our simple online tool.

 Any master's student who has a 3.75 or better final cumulative GPA will earn honors.

 Harris students are expected to be continuously enrolled from the time they begin taking courses at Harris until they graduate.
 However, it is sometimes necessary for a student to disrupt enrollment because of a health, family, or other issue.
-A leave of absence preserves the student’s status and the student's access to Harris and University financial aid.
-Leaves of absence cannot exceed one academic year.
-If a student fails to enroll in a quarter and has not been granted a leave of absence, the student's status may be terminated and the student will need to re-apply for admission to resume studies at Harris.

 Students must contact their academic advisor to request a leave of absence.
 The student must submit the following information in writing to the advisor when requesting the leave:

+Students may only take a Leave of Absence of up to one academic year.
 The student’s advisor will submit the formal leave of absence request to the University.
 If the student is taking a medical leave of absence, the student needs to complete the Medical Leave of Absence form.
 The leave also serves as a safeguard to ensure that the student’s enrollment status remains active during the leave period.

 International students need to be enrolled full time in every quarter in order to maintain the student's visa.
 If an international student needs to take a leave of absence, the student must follow both the process to request the leave from Harris (outlined above) and the process to request the leave from the Office of International Affairs.
 (OIA).